-- (i) "THAT subject to the passing of Ordinary Resolution 4, authority be and is hereby given to Dato' Noordin Bin Md.
-Noor who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company." - (ii) "THAT authority be and is hereby given to Mr Saw Chin Eng who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."
-O - 10.
-To transact any other business of which due notices shall have been given.
+(i) "THAT approval be and is hereby given to Dato' Noordin Bin Md.
+Noor who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."

+(ii) "THAT subject to the passing of Ordinary Resolution 3, approval be and is hereby given to Mr. Saw Chin Eng who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."